deephealthproject/pyecvl/examples/use_case_pipeline/README.md

 # Python DH USE CASE Pipeline

-Pipeline that uses PyEDDL and PyECVL to train a CNN on three different datasets (_MNIST_, _ISIC_ and _PNEUMOTHORAX_), applying different image augmentations, for both the classification and the segmentation task.
+Pipelines that use PyEDDL and PyECVL to train a CNN on three different datasets (_MNIST_, _ISIC_ and _PNEUMOTHORAX_), applying different image augmentations, for both the classification and the segmentation task.